About

 iGEM

-iGEM, standing for International Genetically Engineered Machine, is the largest synthetic biology competition in the world where multidisciplinary teams are working on designing techniques and building biological devices that will bring novel solutions to everyday issues facing the world.
-By working on the projects, teams are contributing to an open registry of standard biological parts and the whole competition is stimulating synthetic biology research and entrepreneurship in biotechnology.
-Teams are also encouraged to collaborate with leaders in the industry and with each other, for the exchange of knowledge and skills.
-By virtue of marketing and human practices, students are motivated to bring synthetic biology outside the lab by interacting with stakeholders, local communities, schools and many more.
-Learn more about iGEM on the official page:
+iGEM (International Genetically Engineered Machine) is the world's largest synthetic biology competition in the world where multidisciplinary teams of students design synthetic biology solutions tackle various societal issues.
+Participants contribute to an open registry of standard biological parts and the competition stimulates synthetic biology research and entrepreneurship in biotechnology.
+Teams are also encouraged to collaborate with each other and industry leaders for the exchange of knowledge and skills.
+Through human practices, students are motivated to bring synthetic biology outside the lab by interacting with stakeholders, local communities, schools and many more.

 Wetlab